gtwy/CloudBot-Plugins/README.md

 twitter|60|Unlimited
 twitch|30|Unlimited

 Only one twitter account is polled at each interval.
-Hence, yhe more people you follow, the more delayed their tweets will be.
+Hence, the more people you follow, the more delayed their tweets will be.

 Future versions will use a different format for server and channel in config.json.